 The anime adaptation retains elements of S.I.U’s style, with some changes for the better.
 For example, the anime greatly expanded on the details in the background, which were generally limited in the manhwa with the exception of certain panels.

-But some changes are controversial, especially the changes to the Black March.
+But some artistic changes are controversial, especially the changes to the Black March.
 In the manhwa, the Black March was specifically listed as a needle, which was a unique weapon for this type of series, but the anime changed the weapon into a generic katana.

-To be fair, the Green April was also made more sword-like despite possessing the ability to morph and elongate.
+The Green April was also made more sword-like despite possessing the ability to morph and elongate.
 The change in appearance is only a big deal since higher in the tower swordsmen can’t use swords with high friction surfaces because the Shinsu is so thick.

 To be fair, with anime adaptations in general, it’s often unavoidable that exposition is condensed in order to fit a self-contained story with a good stopping point into a single “cour” composed of only 13 episodes.
 The Cautious Hero anime was a major exception to that general rule but only since the besting stopping point was the ending of light novel Volume 2 (many anime adaptations of light novels will adapt 3 to 6 books per season).